San Diego Child Support Lawyer

 All parents, whether they are married or not, must contribute to the support of their children.
 This is a law and not something that can be worked around due to an unmarried status or even due to unemployment or other financial difficulties.
 Child support cannot be enforceable unless a court order is placed for the support.
 The custodial parent can request that the non-custodial parent be ordered to pay child support.
 Child support is usually paid until the child is 18.

-If you are going through a divorce in San Diego or California, you’ll find that the quality of life for you and your children will be affected by what the court determines when it comes to child support.
+If you are going through a divorce in San Diego or California, you’ll find that the quality of life for you and your children will be affected by what the court determines when it comes to child support obligations.
 However, the court cannot choose an arbitrary number.
-There are calculations that have to be made to determine who pays and how much.
+There are calculations that have to be made to determine who pays child support and how much.
 A San Diego family law attorney can be a great advocate in these determinations.

 In California, child support takes into account each parent’s income, the number of children who are being supported, and the percentage of parenting time the paying parent is assigned in the divorce or paternity judgment.
 In other words, the person who has the children most of the time will generally pay less or not pay anything whereas the parent who has the children less will be asked to contribute more.
 Based on who gets primary custody of the children, the court can make a determination as to the right amount to be paid between parents.